JiguangLi/Blaze_Function/README.md

 # Two Methods to Remove Blaze Function from Echelle Spectrum Orders: AFS and ALSFS in Python

-This repository aims to implement the AFS and the ALSFS algorithms in python proposed by Xin Xu's paper available  <a href="https://arxiv.org/pdf/1904.10065.pdf"> here </a>.  </p>
+This repository contains the implementation of the AFS and the ALSFS algorithms in python proposed by Xin Xu, whose paper is available  <a href="https://arxiv.org/pdf/1904.10065.pdf"> here </a>.  </p>

 ## Motivation:
 The AFS and the ALSFS algorithms can be used to flatten the spectrum continuum, an important data analysis step in spectroscopic analysis.
 The original code was implemented in R by Xin Xu.
 Here, we implemented the AFS and the ALSFS algorithms in Python which will be convenient for astronomers to work with.